ArthurClemens/faceted_search/README.md

         "publication_year" => 1968,
         "title" => "A Wizard of Earthsea"
       },
-      text: "A Wizard of Earthsea Ursula K. Le Guin",
+      text: "A Wizard of Earthsea Ursula K. Le Guin" },
-      inserted_at: # source timestamp
-      updated_at: # source timestamp
-    },
     ...
   ], %Flop.Meta{}}